About the Cathedral

 The Rev. Dr. Martin Luther King, Jr. preaches at an ecumenical service.

-John Vernon Butler is named Dean, replacing Dean Pike.
+The Very Rev. John Vernon Butler is named the sixth Dean.

 Six thousand attend an ecumenical service to support civil rights legislation and to call for an end to racial segregation.